Legalism or Obedience? Salvation Based on Merits or out of Grace?

 The word of God is reality also today and is able to change the lives of those who want it, who freely decide to serve Jesus taking the easy yoke of Jesus (Matthew 11:30) submitting themselves to the law of freedom (James 1:25 and 2:12) and not to the law of the Old Testament, bearing fruits for God, testifying about the power of His grace.
 They are those who hear and understand the word of Jesus:

-I am the good shepherd, and I know My own and My own know Me, even as the Father knows Me and I know the Father; and I lay down My life for the sheep.
-I have other sheep, which are not of this fold; I must bring them also, and they will hear My voice; and they will become one flock {with} one shepherd.
+I am the good shepherd.
+I know my own and my own know me, just as the Father knows me and I know the Father; and I lay down my life for the sheep.
+And I have other sheep that are not of this fold.
+I must bring them also, and they will listen to my voice.
+So there will be one flock, one shepherd.
 (John 10:14–16)